Help your landlords and tenants save money on their water bill

 To assist residents to be more water efficient in their gardens Living Water Smart offers a Garden Tune Up rebate.

-Living Water Smart's Garden Tune Up provides a free garden irrigation audit by one of our registered local irrigators*.
+Living Water Smart's Garden Tune Up provides a free garden irrigation audit and water efficient gardening advice by one of our registered local irrigators*.

-The Garden Tune Up usually takes around 45-60 minutes and includes:
+The Garden Tune Up usually takes around one hour and includes:

 - A seasonal water smart irrigation schedule for the garden, including run times and days per week etc. The irrigator will also set the program.